Comparison·Jun 15, 2026·12 min read

 Is Floowed a competitor to GDS Link?

 Not in the segments where GDS Link wins.
 Tier-one banks and large established lenders are GDS Link's home market and we do not chase them.
-In the mid-market and SMB lender segments, where GDS Link's pricing and implementation model do not fit the buyer, Floowed and GDS Link are not competing for the same deals.
+Across the rest of the lending spectrum, where GDS Link's pricing and implementation model do not fit the buyer, Floowed and GDS Link are not competing for the same deals.

 Does Floowed have its own credit scoring model?

 No. Floowed is score-agnostic.
-Bring any score, from CredoLab, Zest, Trusting Social, FICO, Experian, CRIF, your internal model, or a combination.
+Bring any score or your own model, from CredoLab, Zest, Trusting Social, FICO, Experian, CRIF, your internal model, or a combination, absorbed unchanged.
 Floowed orchestrates them as inputs to the decisioning policy.
 We do not compete with scoring vendors, we use them.

 How does Floowed handle credit policies that change frequently?

-The Decisioning Canvas was designed for this.
+The Decisioning Engine was designed for this.
 The credit officer edits the policy in plain English, versions the change, and ships it.
 Rollback is one click.
-The audit trail captures who changed what, when, and why, on a per-decision basis.
+The audit trail captures who changed what, when, and why, on a per-decision basis, with the rules behind every call.
 You do not need an engineering ticket to change a threshold.

 What about regulatory audit requirements?